PETRIE, WILLIAM SCOTT

 What happens next is a matter of some conjecture.
 Clearly the family decides to depart for the other side of the world, though the reasons for doing so are unclear.
 We do know that a William Petrie applied for a passport in 1860 and may have already travelled abroad, including possibly to the Far East.
 It appears that at some time in 1869 he picked up a position as the Mate on the Colony of New South Wales registered, Scottish built, 312-ton wooden barque ‘Isle of France’ as he is recorded arriving in Sydney on 14 December of that year from Hong Kong.
 At a rough guess the family probably travelled as far as Mauritius with him, where he left them and continued to Hong Kong with a load of sugar, returning to Port Louis via Sydney carrying 21,640 lbs of tea, 7,059m bags of rice, 655 rolls of matting and 2,389 packages (of tea?) from Foochow (Fuzhou).
 William is still Mate on the ‘Isle of France’ when she berths in Sydney on 16 August 1870 from Mauritius with 5,810 bags of sugar.
 There is no evidence that wife Emma and daughter Maud accompanied him.
 Could it be that family of crew and non-paying passengers were not always recorded in official documentation?
 William appears to now pursue work on the Trans-Tasman trade, as well as on coastal shipping in Australian waters, before deciding to head for Lyttleton, New Zealand.

-In New Zealand William secures a Master’s position (1873-1876) on the 357-ton iron barque ‘Medora’ which carries a variety of cargoes, including coal from Newcastle, New South Wales, sugar from Mauritius and tea from China.
+In New Zealand William secures a Master’s position (1873-1876) on the 357-ton iron barque ‘Medora’ which carries a variety of cargoes, including coal from Newcastle, Colony of New South Wales, sugar from Mauritius and tea from China.
 In 1874 the ‘Medora’ is reported as having been towed clear of shipping when she spread her canvas in a strong south westerly.

 She proceeds to Lyttleton with part cargo from Mauritius and transhipments from other vessels.
 On the return voyage from Foochow in September 1874 the ‘Medora’ gets caught in a typhoon, the third worst in Hong Kong’s history, and loses at least one mast, some spars and rigging.
 The tea is not seriously damaged and after a refit she proceeds to Dunedin.